Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-SPICY: You can add more red pepper flakes if you enjoy a spicier salad.
+SPICY: You can add extra red pepper flakes if you enjoy spicy pickles.

-DILL: You can substitute dried dill for the fresh dill sprigs, or if you do not care for dill, you can remove it from the ingredients.
+DILL: You can substitute dried dill for the fresh dill sprigs, or if you do not care for dill, you can remove it from the ingredients in this pickled cucumbers recipe.

 STEP ONE: Add the vinegar, sugar, salt, celery seed, and red pepper flakes to a 2 to 3-quart saucepan over medium-high heat.